-- Check tire pressure at least monthly, including the spare. - 2.
-Inspect tires for uneven wear patterns on the tread, cracks, foreign objects, or any other damage. - 3.
-Carefully remove bits of glass or foreign objects wedged in the tread. - 4.
-Check that all tire valves have valve caps. - 5.
-Check tire pressure before going on any trip. - 6.
-DO NOT overload your vehicle. - · Check the Tire and Loading Information label.
+- 1. CHECK tire pressure at least monthly, including the spare. - 2.
+INSPECT tires for uneven wear patterns on the tread, cracks, foreign objects, or any other damage. - 3.
+Carefully REMOVE bits of glass or foreign objects wedged in the tread. - 4.
+CHECK that all tire valves have valve caps. - 5.
+CHECK tire pressure before going on any trip. - 6.
+DO NOT overload your vehicle. - FOLLOW the instructions for cargo and cold tire pressure found on your Tire and Loading Information label.